pgaultier/yii2-oauth2/README.md

 }
 ```

-Howto use it
+How to use it
 ------------

-Add extension to your configuration
+Add extension to your configuration :

 ``` php
 return [